British Rail Class 89: Legacy

-Ultimately only technology and ideas from 89001's internal design were used in the Class 9 Eurotunnel locomotives, and some similarity in electronics lives on today in the Class 92 locomotive design.
-Brush did eventually win the contracts to build Channel Tunnel locomotives, and similarities between these and 89001 enabled suitable spares to be constructed.
+Ultimately, only technology and ideas from 89001's internal design were used in the Eurotunnel Class 9 locomotives; some similarity in electronics lives on today in the locomotive design.
+Brush did eventually win the contracts to build Channel Tunnel locomotives; similarities between these and 89001 enabled suitable spare parts to be constructed.

 GNER ownership

-In 1996 the InterCity East Coast franchise was won by the Great North Eastern Railway (GNER).
-Suffering from a motive power shortage, it purchased 89001 and repaired it for use on London to Leeds and Bradford services, investing £100,000 in an overhaul.
-It was also repainted in the GNER blue and orange livery.
+In 1996, as part of the privatisation of British Rail, the InterCity East Coast franchise was won by Great North Eastern Railway (GNER).
+Suffering from a motive power shortage, its parent company, Sea Containers, purchased 89001 and repaired it for use on London to and services, investing £100,000 in an overhaul.
+It was also repainted into GNER's blue and orange livery.
 The locomotive returned to service in March 1997.
-However, in October 2000 the locomotive again suffered a major failure and was withdrawn from traffic.
-Its future was again in doubt, and it was laid up at Doncaster Works.
-It moved to Bounds Green TMD in December 2001 for use as a depot generator, before returning to Doncaster.
+However, in October 2000, the locomotive suffered another major failure and was withdrawn from traffic.
+Its future was in doubt again and it was stored at Doncaster Works.
+It was moved to Bounds Green TMD in December 2001, for use as a depot generator, before returning to Doncaster.

-In December 2004 the locomotive was moved into the care of the AC Locomotive Group at Barrow Hill Engine Shed for secure storage.
-With the overhaul of the British Rail Class 91 fleet complete, along with the availability of Class 373 trains for lease, 89001 was seen as a one-off asset with little economic value.
+In December 2004, the locomotive was moved into the care of the AC Locomotive Group at Barrow Hill Roundhouse for secure storage.
+With the overhaul of the Class 91 fleet completed, along with the availability of trains for lease, 89001 was seen again as a one-off asset with little economic value.